sportdeath/face_timelapse/README.md

 # Face Timelapse

-This is a series of scripts designed to turn images of a face that have been casually-captured across time into a visually pleasing timelapse.
+This is a series of scripts designed to turn photos of a face that have been casually-captured across time into a visually pleasing timelapse.
+This works even if the photos have be shot at multiple locations on an inconsistent schedule with a smart phone.
 For example:

 *INSERT GIF HERE*